nicholascross/iOSDynamicLoaderExample/README.md

 The interface to any dynamically loaded classes are defined in a seperate framework that is always available to the app.
 It is both *embedded* and *linked* with the app `DynamicLoaderExampleApp.app`.

 ## DynamicFramework.framework
 This is the framework that is conditionally included in the app.
-The framework is always *embedded* but **not** *linked* with the app.
+The framework is always *embedded* but **not** *linked* with the app `DynamicLoaderExampleApp.app`.
 It is *"linked"* with the framework that defines its interface `DynamicLoader.framework`.

 Classes are loaded by name using the framework name.
 ```